alexandrenardi/aws-devops-end-to-end-workshop/README.md

-### Use Cloud9 environment to maintain you application
+### Use Cloud9 environment to maintain your application

 #### Create an environment (IDE) for Cloud9